What is Charcot foot?

 What will the treatment consist of?

 The only effective treatment is to reduce the weight or pressure on the foot to prevent the joint from moving or the foot deforming.
-This is done with some form of cast (in the same way as if you had broken a bone).
-You will have to wear this cast up to three times longer than someone who does not have diabetes and who has suffered the same injury.
-The treatment you receive will depend on the method of treatment that your local specialist diabetes foot service prefers.
+This is done with some form of cast or orthopaedic walker boot (in the same way as if you had broken a bone).
+You may have to wear a cast for three times longer (sometimes more) than someone who does not have diabetes and who has suffered a similar injury, fracture or dislocation.
+The treatment you receive will depend on your local specialist diabetes foot service.

 Treatment options

-• A cast walker with a prescription insole that your health-care professional will regularly review
+• An orthopaedic boot (walker) which may include a prescription insole that your healthcare professional will regularly review

 • You will need regular appointments with a member of the specialist diabetes foot service to check the temperature of your foot